WELLNESS

 BRAIN NUTRITION

-New evidence tends to suggest that the root of mental disease may be different than what we thought it was.
-Instead of people being “weak-willed” or having a “prozac deficiency disorder,” it is becoming apparent that in many if not most cases of mental illness there is a strong component of nutrient deficiencies.
-Add to this the fact that most people with mental illness have certain genetic defects that can make the processing of certain vitamins difficult, and you can begin to understand the epidemic we’re facing in the mental wellness arena.
+New evidence suggests that the cause of mental illness may be rooted in the chemistry of the brain.
+Instead of people being “weak-willed” or having a “Prozac deficiency disorder,” it is becoming apparent that in many cases there is a strong component of nutrient deficiency.
+Add to this the fact that most people with mental illness have genetic defects that may make the processing of certain nutrients difficult, and you can begin to understand the epidemic we’re facing in the mental wellness arena.

 Vance Medical offers a variety of supplements that aid in brain nutrition such as Lavela, Kava Calm, Methyl Protect, Niacinamide, B12 and EMP Lightning Stiks.
-Each of these helps improve areas of mental illness and mood and give you the nutrients you need to help your brain “work right.”
+Each of these helps improve areas of mental illness and mood as well as supplying patients with the nutrients they need to help their brain function properly.

 NEUROTRANSMITTER THERAPY